axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    You say "I'll get back to you."

    - You almost always get better results if you slow the process down and spend some time going through the steps we describe in this section.
-   - Estimates given at the coffe machine (like the coffee) come back to haunt you.
+   - Estimates given at the coffee machine (like the coffee) come back to haunt you.
    - Same with the instant estimates given in client calls.

    ### Challenges